ShirinDanP/tinyUrl/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, please first run 'npm install'.
+Then you can run following commands:

 ### `npm start`